 - Box for giveaway items.

-- Basket for items that need to go to another place.
+- Baskets for items that need to go to another place.

-I keep reminding myself that overwelling tasks usually are simpler than you think once you just get started.
+I keep reminding myself that overwhelming tasks usually are simpler than you think once you just get started.
 Getting started for me is the hard part.
-For me having a plan written out enable me to put it out of my mind and when I find myself with 20 min to do a task I just pull out my list and get started.

-I hope these printables are helpful to you as they have been for me, leave a comment and let me know if you are making small step progress this New Year.
+I hope these printables are as helpful to you as they have been for me, leave a comment and let me know how you are doing.